reimagined/resolve/docs/tutorial.md

 <!-- prettier-ignore-end -->

-Register the create projection in the application's configuration file:
+Register the projection in the application's configuration file:

 **config.app.js**